 In sum, salary costs in the general fund for full time transportation employees total approximately \$403,000.
 The salary cost savings for these position changes (2 MEO's and the part-time custodian) will be approximately \$110,000.
 This translates into a savings of \$.53/\$1,000 for every Village taxpayer.
 In addition, as described earlier in the section on water and sewer, the cost for the current Superintendent and Deputy Superintendent will be transferred to the water and sewer funds completely.
-Currently, that involves \$43,905 in salary costs that will transfer to the water and sewer fund.
-This represents a savings for the general fund and will be factored into the user fees for the water and sewer fund.
+Currently, that involves \$43,905 in salary cost savings for the general fund.
+While this represents an ongoing savings for the general fund, the actual net savings is only \$21,905 since \$22,000will be factored into the user fees for the water and sewer fund.
 The changes in cost for the water and sewer fund are discussed separately under the previous section on water and sewer.